Hi, I’m Kelsi.

 ETHOS

 When mothers thrive, their families thrive.
-I believe in centering the needs of mamas so they may be nourished, healthy, and serve their families from a full cup.
+I believe in centering the needs of mothers so they may be nourished, healthy, and serve their families from a full cup.
 I weave my own motherhood and work together in hopes of remembering a culture where this is the norm.

 Mother-Centric Care

 Though they are now physically separate, mother and baby still function as one in the early days.
-Rather than supporting in ways that separate mamababy, i.e. overnight baby care, I help mothers feel resourced so they may tend to their own babies and foster healthy attachment.
+Rather than supporting in ways that separate motherbaby, i.e. overnight baby care, I help mothers feel resourced so they may tend to their own babies and foster healthy attachment.

 Trust in Intuition